ItsRqtl/auto-fxtwitter/README.md

     1. Download the latest release from [here](https://github.com/itsrqtl/auto-fxtwitter/releases).
     2. Install the extension with the .crx file.

+> [!NOTE]
+Tested on Opera GX.
+However, this method does not work on some browsers, including Chrome, Edge, and more.

+- Load the extension through developer mode:

+    1. Clone this repository.
+    2. Go to `chrome://extensions` (or your browsers' extension page) and enable developer mode.
+    3. Click `Load unpacked` and select the `auto-fxtwitter` folder in the cloned repository.

+> [!NOTE]
+You have to select the `auto-fxtwitter` folder in the repository, not the repository itself.

 ## Usage

 The extension will start working automatically in the background after installation.
 Copy a post link from Twitter (X) and paste it somewhere to see the magic.